1. Home >

 During my years of teaching as both a mathematics teacher in secondary schools and a primary teacher in Britain and New Zealand I have become aware of the varied ways in which students learn.
 In my mathematics teaching I strove to provide students with learning environments and resources that would enhance their learning.
 I was always cognisant of the diversity of abilities and mathematical understanding of the students in my class.

-Students will be able to engage in activities that use real life information presented in diverse ways aimed at their level of understanding.
-In my experience primary age pupils who are confident in their mathematical knowledge are better prepared to transition into secondary education ready to face new challenges in mathematics at this level.
+In my experience primary and intermediate pupils who are confident in their mathematical knowledge are better prepared to transition into secondary education ready to face new challenges in mathematics at this level.

 Jenny Holland